 Having a nap on one of those reclining chairs is a must-do during a stay in Paris!

-You can find them in the Luxembourg of course, but also in the Tuileries (like on the picture) and a few ones in the Palais-Royal (check the Palais-Royal article), close to the ponds and fountains, the edge of which is an excellent place to stretch legs.
-And since june 2013, red chairs are at République too!
+You can find them in the Luxembourg garden of course, but also in the Tuileries and a few ones in the Palais-Royal, close to the ponds and fountains, the edge of which is an excellent place to stretch legs.

 If all such chairs are already occupied when you arrive (as it often happens at Palais-Royal):